 She now regularly performs with top-flight conductors including Harry Bicket (Dorinda Orlando), Laurence Cummings (Israelite Woman in Handel’s Esther and Sigismondo in Handel’s Arminio in Göttingen, Aspasia in Alexander Balus and Michal in Saul at the London Handel Festival), Christian Curnyn (Italian Woman in Charpentier’s Médée for ENO, Phoebe in Rameau’s Castor et Pollux), Richard Egarr (Drusilla/Virtu L’Incoronazione di Poppea and Melanto/Fortuna ll Ritorno d’Ulisse in Patria), Paul McCreesh (St Matthew Passion, B minor Mass, Purcell’s King Arthur), Christophe Rousset (Erste Dame Die Zauberflöte), Masaaki Suzuki (Bach cantatas, Monteverdi’s Vespers), and Stefano Montanari (Zerlina Don Giovanni).

-On the concert platform, Sophie is a frequent soloist with Concerto Copenhagen and Lars Ulrik Mortensen (most recently in Niels Gade’s Erlköningstochter), with La Nuova Musica under David Bates, with the Belgium-based ensemble Vox Luminis, and with Le Concert de la Loge under Julien Chauvin.
-Last seasons’ performances included Bach’s St John Passion for Ensemble 1704, Haydn’s Creation with the Russian National Orchestra in Moscow, and Lully’s Grands Motets with the Namur Chamber Choir conducted by Leonardo García Alarcón.
-A keen recitalist, she recently sang a Reynaldo Hahn programme at the Juan March Foundation in Madrid, and has made several appearances at the Oxford Lieder Festival.
+On the concert platform, Sophie is a frequent soloist with Concerto Copenhagen and Lars Ulrik Mortensen, La Nuova Musica under David Bates, Belgium-based ensemble Vox Luminis, Le Concert de la Loge under Julien Chauvin, Le Poème Harmonique under Vincent Dumestre and Arcangelo under Jonathan Cohen.
+She performed Bach’s St John Passion for Ensemble 1704, Haydn’s Creation with the Russian National Orchestra in Moscow, and Lully’s Grands Motets with the Namur Chamber Choir conducted by Leonardo García Alarcón.
+She recently sung Fauré’s Requiem under Klaas Stok (Amsterdam Concertgebouw) and Bach Cantatas with Dunedin Consort at the Edinburgh International Festival.